Scroll down to see the FREE crochet pattern – Please support us by using the share buttons!

-This amigurumi owl crochet pattern is free to view online below.
-The full PDF download which includes in-depth, step by step, photographs and separate printer friendly version is available to purchase for only £1.20
+This amigurumi feathered owl crochet pattern is free to view online below.
+The PDF download which includes in-depth, step by step, high quality photographs and separate printer-friendly version is available to purchase for only £3.00

 FREE OWL CROCHET PATTERN

 Crochet these fun little stuffed owls, perfect for owl lovers of any age!
 You can make them in any colours you choose, use 3 colours for the best effect.

 This pattern is written using US crochet terms.

 This pattern can be made with any yarn size.
 The yarn size you choose will determine the size of your finished owl.
 Keep to the same size yarn in 3 different colours for each owl.
 As an approximate guide, DK yarn – 9cm tall using 4mm & 3.5mm hooks, UK chunky yarn – 12cm tall using 6mm & 5mm hooks.
 This pattern gives instructions for crochet eyes as well as the option to use safety eyes.

 To help you read this pattern, the commas represent each stitch or the number of stitches after x.
 For example; [sc, inc,] would mean sc into next st, increase in next st. Or [sc x3, inc,] would mean sc each into the next 3 stitches, increase in the next st.

 3 complimenting colours of yarn (1 main body colour -Yarn A, 2 feather colours Yarn B and Yarn C),

 A suitable hook for size of yarn and another 0.5 – 1 size smaller

 Some toy stuffing